-The principal policy conclusion that seems to flow from Fine and Milonakis' analysis is that the salvation of economics lies in reversing the 'marginalist revolution'.
+Fine and Milonakis are more radical.
+The principal policy conclusion that seems to flow from their analysis is that the salvation of economics lies in reversing the 'marginalist revolution'.
 I doubt whether this is possible or desirable.
 The earlier classical and Marxist traditions are inadequate for our needs.
 Parts of marginalist analysis bring the benefit that they focus on incremental individual incentives, which are important matters both for theory and institutional design.
-I would prefer a strategy that placed Marshallian and other valuable insights within an institutional and historical context, as several American institutionalists attempted in the 1920s and 1930s (Hodgson 2004).
+I would prefer heterodox rather than mainstream.
+Lawson acknowledges in print that Hayek is heterodox, but none of the others, as far as I am aware.